aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/Cyclistic_Case_Study_Capstone.md

 top three strategic recommendations to enhance Cyclistic’s operations and marketing efforts:

-- 1: Leverage seasonal peaks to target casual riders - Launch seasonal promotions and campaigns during late spring and summer to convert casual riders into members.
+- 1: **Leverage seasonal peaks to target casual riders** - Launch seasonal promotions and campaigns during late spring and summer to convert casual riders into members.

-- 2: Develop weekend strategies - Introduce partnerships with tourist attractions to appeal to casual riders and access to coupons at restaurants and events to enhance their experience.
+- 2: **Develop weekend strategies** - Introduce partnerships with tourist attractions to appeal to casual riders and access to coupons at restaurants and events to enhance their experience.

-- 3: Optimize and enhance services around key hub stations - Attract casual riders by transforming their favorite stations into marketing hotspots, add eye-catching materials, easy sign-up QR codes, and irresistible first-ride rewards.
+- 3: **Optimize and enhance services around key hub stations** - Attract casual riders by transforming their favorite stations into marketing hotspots, add eye-catching materials, easy sign-up QR codes, and irresistible first-ride rewards.

+## Final Remarks
+Thank you for reviewing my project!